openforis/sepal-doc/docs/source/modules/dwn/gwb.rst

         :title: Download sample dataset
         :group: gwb-module

     Once the files are downloaded, follow the normal process using the :code:`downloads/example.tif` file (two classes).

 The first step requires reclassifying your image.
-Using the **Reclassifying** panel, select the image in your SEPAL folder.
+Using the **Reclassifying** panel, select the image in your **SEPAL folder**.

 .. attention::

-    If the image is on your local computer and not in your SEPAL folders, consider reading `Exchange files with SEPAL <https://docs.sepal.io/en/latest/setup/filezilla.html>`_.
+    If the image is on your local computer and not in your **SEPAL folders**, see `Exchange files with SEPAL <https://docs.sepal.io/en/latest/setup/filezilla.html>`_.

 The dropdown menus will list the discrete values of your raster input image.
 Select each class in your image and place them in one of the following categories:

 -   background
 -   foreground

-Every class that is not set to a reclassifying category will be considered "missing data" (0 byte).
+Every class that is not set to a reclassifying category will be considered "missing data" (0 bytes).

 .. thumbnail:: https://raw.githubusercontent.com/12rambau/gwb/master/doc/img/2_classes.png
     :title: Upload two classes